 - gateway-token: Mounted as a volume on

 - gloo-token: Mounted as a volume on

-Gloo makes use of certificates for validation and authentication.
-When Gloo Gateway is installed, it runs a job to generate certificates.
+Gloo Edge makes use of certificates for validation and authentication.
+When Gloo Edge in gateway mode is installed, it runs a job to generate certificates.
 The resulting certificate is stored in a Kubernetes secret called

 gateway-validation-certs, and mapped as a volume to the

 When Gloo Edge is installed on Kubernetes, it creates a number of Custom Resource Definitions that Gloo Edge can use to store data.
 The following table describes each Custom Resource Definition, its grouping, and its purpose.